-If those standards aren’t met, a fair and reasonable PIP will include a proper investigation into the problems, making the employee aware of the problems and giving them an opportunity to improve within a realistic timescale, providing the employee with appropriate support and possibly training, reviewing the employee's progress regularly and imposing warnings before proceeding to dismissal.
+If those standards aren’t met, a fair and reasonable PIP will include a proper investigation into the problems, making the employee aware of the concerns, giving them an opportunity to improve within a realistic timescale, providing them with appropriate support and possibly training, reviewing the employee's progress regularly and imposing warnings before proceeding to dismissal.
 If there is a dismissal it will usually be on notice (or with pay in lieu of notice) as it is relatively rare for poor performance to justify summary dismissal.

-It is well known that employees must have at least two years continuous service to bring an unfair dismissal claim which may tempt an employer to circumvent a PIP in cases where an employee doesn’t have at least two years employment but length of service is not relevant when it comes to Tribunal proceedings for discrimination.
+It is well known that employees must have at least two years continuous service to bring an unfair dismissal claim which may tempt an employer to circumvent a PIP in cases where an employee doesn’t have the requisite service but length of service is not relevant when it comes to Tribunal proceedings for discrimination.
 All employees (and job applicants for that matter) are protected from discrimination.

 How might issues of discrimination arise in the realm of performance management?